InteractionDesignFoundation/handbook/guides/scrum/overview.md

 - **Attendees**: ScrumMaster, ScrumTeam, and optionally ProductOwner.
 - **Duration**: 10-45 mins

-In Scrum, on each day of a sprint, the team holds a daily scrum meeting called the "daily scrum.”
+In Scrum, on each day of a sprint the team holds a daily scrum meeting called the "daily scrum.”
 Meetings are typically held at the same time each day.

-This is a short daily call where ScrumTeam should answer to 3 questions:
+This is a short daily call where ScrumTeam should answer 3 questions:

 1. What have you done starting from last daily scrum until now?
 1. What are you going to do until next daily scrum?